Mustard production discography

 The following list is a discography of production by Mustard, an American hip hop and R&B music producer from Los Angeles, California.
 It includes a list of songs produced, co-produced and remixed by year, artist, album and title.
-In addition to producing songs for other artists, he has released three solo albums, 10 Summers (2014), Cold Summer (2016), and Perfect Ten (2019), which he produced entirely.
+In addition to producing songs for other artists, he has released four solo albums, 10 Summers (2014), Cold Summer (2016), Perfect Ten (2019), and Faith of a Mustard Seed (2024), which he produced entirely.
 He also executive produced projects other than his own such as YG's debut album My Krazy Life and Kid Ink's Summer in the Winter mixtape.